Ivanka Trump Arrives In Poland In Ruby Escada Pantsuit Along With President And First Lady [Photos]

 Ivanka Trump arrived in Warsaw on Wednesday along with her husband, the president and first lady.
-The first family received a warm welcome as they were greeted with flowers and smiles from Polish government officials.
+The first family received a warm welcome as they were greeted with flowers and smiles.

 Even though Melania Trump has been lauded for her fashion-forward wardrobe, the president’s daughter definitely holds her own in that department as well.
 As she departed from Air Force One, Ivanka Trump was spotted wearing a bold ruby pantsuit that is getting rave reviews online.